metameshllc/solscape/README.md

 ### Future Versions
 Should:
-- Automatically exclude lines in files we've audited before or that don't need scoped for some other reason (e.g., the 0x contracts.)
 - Apply some more cool automatic searching/sorting of .sol files to the generic output. (pattern recognition and extrapolating from large data samples, to name a few)
 - Report as an MD file instead of a plaintext outfile.